Prostaglandin: Biosynthesis

 Prostaglandins are found in most tissues and organs.
 They are produced by almost all nucleated cells.
 They are autocrine and paracrine lipid mediators that act upon platelets, endothelium, uterine and mast cells.
 They are synthesized in the cell from the fatty acid arachidonic acid.

 Arachidonic acid is created from diacylglycerol via phospholipase-A2, then brought to either the cyclooxygenase pathway or the lipoxygenase pathway.
 The cyclooxygenase pathway produces thromboxane, prostacyclin and prostaglandin D, E and F. Alternatively, the lipoxygenase enzyme pathway is active in leukocytes and in macrophages and synthesizes leukotrienes.

 Release of prostaglandins from the cell

 Prostaglandins were originally believed to leave the cells via passive diffusion because of their high lipophilicity.
 The discovery of the prostaglandin transporter (PGT, SLCO2A1), which mediates the cellular uptake of prostaglandin, demonstrated that diffusion alone cannot explain the penetration of prostaglandin through the cellular membrane.
 The release of prostaglandin has now also been shown to be mediated by a specific transporter, namely the multidrug resistance protein 4 (MRP4, ABCC4), a member of the ATP-binding cassette transporter superfamily.
 Whether MRP4 is the only transporter releasing prostaglandins from the cells is still unclear.

 Cyclooxygenases

-Prostaglandins are produced following the sequential oxygenation of arachidonic acid, DGLA or EPA by cyclooxygenases (COX-1 and COX-2) and terminal prostaglandin synthases.
+Prostaglandins are produced following the sequential oxygenation of arachidonic acid, DGLA or EPA by cyclooxygenases (COX-1 and COX-2) and terminal prostaglandin syntheses.
 The classic dogma is as follows: